-Here's my latest build, Dave.
+Here's a recent build, Dave.
 It's named for a friend in Missouri who cut down a black walnut tree for me over forty years ago.
 I didn't know it at the time but this black walnut, which I used for the back and sides, taps more like a rosewood than walnut.

 So while it doesn't have dramatic figure it more than makes up for it in the sonic department adding to the overall shimmer and sustain of this unique tenor ukulele.

 Dave has no sound hole but there are three sound ports.
 I was aiming for a ukulele with a more piano like tone.
 The tight grained incense cedar top is the biggest contributor in that regard.
 I minimized the bracing in the upper bout since there was little need for braces that reinforce a sound hole.

 The black palm fingerboard is elevated to allow the entire top to resonate more freely.
 The fingerboard extension is designed and reinforced in such a way as to minimize flex.
 The Khaya neck is attached with a bolt and threaded insert that also anchors the strap button.

 I wanted to vary the size and placement of the sound ports so the sides are doubled.
 The cutaway gives easier access to the upper frets and tapers to match the heel.